 Training awards provide recognition to leaders and boys for their training accomplishments in Royal Rangers.
 Some training awards represent the completion of specific training programs while other represent the completion of a training level.
 Details on the various training award insignia and the manner in which they should be worn on the uniform or awards vest can be found on the Uniforms page.

-Due to their significance in the program, most training awards and related products can only be obtained through your district or the national Royal Rangers office.
+Due to their significance in the program, most training awards and related products can only be obtained through your Royal Rangers district director or the Royal Rangers national office.
 See the Restricted Products & Awards page for details on ordering training products.

 Special awards consist of recognition items that cannot be classified under any other award category.
 Some special awards are restricted, while others are not.
 See the Restricted Products & Awards page for details.